-Most organizations, when they consider the resilience of their leaders or workforce, tend to ask themselves the same stock questions: who has it, and how can they get more of it.
-Further, they want to know if they can train their people to be more resilient, or whether it’s a quality that must be recruited into an organization from an external talent pool.
+Most organisations, when they consider the resilience of their leaders or workforce, tend to ask themselves the same stock questions: who has it, and how can they get more of it.
+Further, they want to know if they can train their people to be more resilient, or whether it’s a quality that must be recruited into an organisation from an external talent pool.

 Resilience is like a battery; to maintain a full charge, it must be properly maintained and periodically recharged.
 Run the resilience battery too long in an environment that is harsh and unwelcoming, and it will eventually be drained and lose power.
 Resilience can be recharged through development, practice, rest and wellness practices.